hlsitechio/onai/README.md

 ## ✨ Why Online Note AI?

-- **AI-Powered Notes:** Generate, summarize, and organize notes with AI assistance.
+- 🗒️**AI-Powered Notes:** Generate, summarize, and organize notes with AI assistance.
-- **Cloud Sync:** Access your notes from anywhere, on any device.
+- ☁️ **Cloud Sync:** Access your notes from anywhere, on any device.
-- **Beautiful & Responsive UI:** Built with modern UI libraries for a smooth experience.
+- 📱**Beautiful & Responsive UI:** Built with modern UI libraries for a smooth experience.
-- **Open Source:** Community-driven development and transparency.
+- 🔓**Open Source:** Community-driven development and transparency.

 ---